 Earned vs. Unearned Income Tax Rates

-Earned income is subject to both ordinary income tax and payroll taxes — Social Security and Medicare.
-Unearned income, like rental income, avoids payroll taxes but the IRS will tax it at your ordinary income tax rate.
+Earned income is subject to both ordinary income tax and payroll taxes, including Social Security and Medicare.
+Unearned income, such as rental income, is not subject to payroll taxes but is still taxed at your ordinary income tax rate.

 That said, some types of unearned income, such as qualified dividends and long-term capital gains, receive favorable tax treatment.
 Rental income typically does not qualify for these lower rates.
 However, this can be offset through deductions and depreciation, often making it more tax-efficient than it initially appears.